Bhutan Wildlife Expedition 2026 – From Snow Leopards to Subtropical Jungles

 Meals: BLD

-Overnight: Hotel in Phobjikha
+Overnight: Family-run homestay in Phobjikha

 Day 16 – Phobjikha to Paro